V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 ## Introduction

 In Unity, a "Ragdoll" usually means a humanoid model driven by physics.
 A ragdoll is passive — springs act as its muscles.
 As someone once put it, a ragdoll only really “comes to life” when it dies.
 Actively controlling a physics-driven humanoid has long attracted researchers and developers; the first satisfactory solution was presented by the authors of the DeepMimic paper.

-The DeepMimic project used the Bullet physics engine.
-I have been trying for a long time to port DeepMimic techniques to Unity using ML-Agents, and finally I got some promising results.
-The first obstacle I overcame was replacing Rigidbodies with ArticulationBodies — the latter are much more stable.
-The next challenge was training a single neural network to learn many different skills.
-I chose a different path: many small models, each trained for one simple skill.
-This approach makes it possible to scale the number of skills indefinitely.
+When training the models, I followed the methodology proposed in the Deep Mimic project.

 This package includes models for five locomotion behaviors: Idle, Walking, Run, Sprint, and Walking Backwards.
 For each behavior there are four neural-network models:
 - **Base** — faithfully reproduces the animation without jitter.